00010111/smbtimeline/README.md

 # smbtimeline
 ## An automated timeline for SMB Traffic
 smbtimeline is a tool to produce a timeline out of SMB traffic.
 Inspired by the manually work of putting together an investigative timeline from SMB traffic, its purpose is to provide a timeline from a given pcap file.
-Particularly as Incident Response is about to focus on the right amount of details at the right time, smbtimeline provides an overview about the SMB traffic and not showing every possible bit of information but still enriching packets with useful details.
+Incident Response is about to focus on the right amount of details at the right time, smbtimeline provides an overview about the SMB traffic and not showing every possible bit of information but still enriching packets with useful details.
 In order to archive this goal, smbtimeline arranges not only SMB commands, but also important commands taken from protocols which utilize SMB as transport medium, in an easy to handle .csv file.
+Filtering within a csv based timeline is usually easier compared to crafting filters and command line magic.
 ### Supported RPC/DCE protocols transported by SMB
 SAMR, LSAD, SRVS, WKST, WINREG, SCMR, ATSVC